-Best alternatives to Facebook Groups in 2023
+Best alternatives to Facebook Groups in 2024

 Many businesses are worried about depending too much on Facebook, a constantly changing platform with an ever-changing privacy policy.
+In the long run, it is definitely better for companies to build their own work community.
+This can adapt to their needs and allow team managers to have full control over the content, privacy and house rules.

-In the long run, it is definitely better for companies to build their own work community using another solution that adapts to their needs.
 Switching to an alternative of Facebook Groups is a good way to secure the longevity of one’s employee group.

 Illustration of people leaving Facebook Groups